 Together with the tahini ranch dressing, I enjoyed the creamy yet nutty flavours oozing out of the baby gem with a touch of zing from the herbs, red onions and lemon juice.

-Baby gem: when choosing little gem lettuce, look for fresh, bright-looking leaves and ones that are not wilted or with blemishes.
+Little gem lettuce: When choosing little gem lettuce, look for fresh, bright-looking leaves and ones that are not wilted or with blemishes.
 The head should be compact and firm.

-Extra virgin olive oil: good quality extra virgin olive oil delivers a sharp, fruit and peppery flavour.
+Extra virgin olive oil: Good quality extra virgin olive oil delivers a sharp, fruit and peppery flavour.
 You only need a little oil to brush over the little gem.

 Red onion: I prefer to use red onions in salads as it is sweeter than brown onion.
 Plus, it adds a lovely colour too.
 A red shallot would also work too.

 Garlic: In most ranch dressing recipes, they call for garlic powder.
 However, I prefer to use fresh garlic to give the dressing a good punch.